-Traffic: Road transport has direct impacts on health in terms of air quality and traffic accidents, but it also has indirect effects on wellbeing as a result of noise, reduced opportunities for exercise and infrastructure which discourages walking and cycling.
-Roads can also be barriers to the movement of pedestrians, cyclists and horse-riders.

-Air Quality: In urban areas in particular, road transport is a major source of air pollution.
+- 2.215 These environmental factors are usually reported in isolation, but their effects are often made in conjunction with other factors, as a result of which they need to be tackled in an approach that is holistic and cross-sectoral. - Traffic: Road transport has direct impacts on health in terms of air quality and traffic accidents, but it also has indirect effects on wellbeing as a result of noise, reduced opportunities for exercise and infrastructure which discourages walking and cycling.
+Roads can also be barriers to the movement of pedestrians, cyclists and horse-riders and restrict alternative transport modes as a result leading to fewer people gaining exercise getting around as part of their normal routine. - Air Quality: In urban areas in particular, road transport is a major source of air pollution.
 It emits pollutants that damage the natural and built environment and human health.
 Although levels of some pollutants have declined in recent years, the rising volume of traffic and increase in the use of diesel engines amongst other factors means that air quality continues to be a threat to human health.
 Particulate matter from exhaust gases is of great concern and should be avoided by people with respiratory or heart disease, the elderly and children.

 Nitrogen Dioxide (NO2) is a gas that is readily inhaled and can cause health effects, particularly in the lungs.
 There is good evidence for health effects at exposure to high concentrations.
 It is found in the air and derives from a number of sources, notably motor vehicle traffic.
-Data from http://www.envhealthatlas.co.uk/eha/environmental/NO2/
+Data from envhealthatlas. co.uk/eha/environmental/NO2/

-As far back as 2007 a report to Government was urging the need to address air pollution and to 'tackle the dominance of road transport in towns and cities in order to reduce air pollution and greenhouse gas emissions, provide more access for pedestrians and cyclists and improve the quality of urban living'66.
+As far back as 2007 a report to Government was urging the need to address air pollution and to 'tackle the dominance of road transport in towns and cities in order to reduce air pollution and greenhouse gas emissions, provide more access for pedestrians and cyclists and improve the quality of urban living'.79 Refer to Plan 30 for EcoServe mapping for Air Purification Management Zones.

 Noise: Evidence indicates that exposure to road traffic noise is linked to an increased risk of hypertension, heart disease and heart attack in adults.
-However, there is evidence that vegetation - including lawns, dense vegetation and belts of trees - green roofs and green walls can reduce sound levels and this has known health benefits67.
+However, vegetation - including lawns, dense vegetation and belts of trees - green roofs and green walls can reduce sound levels and this has known health benefits.80